ealtili/Blog/Financial_Derivatives.md

 # Financial Derivatives

-hi my name is Patrick Boyle welcome to my youtube channel this is the first video in a new series on financial derivatives where I aim to take you from the beginner level to the expert level over a series of videos in today's video we're going to learn what are financial derivatives who trades them and why so let's get started what is a financial derivative a financial derivative is an
+In this series of blog I will share my notes on financial derivatives.
+Today we're going to lea what are financial derivatives who trades them and why so let's get started what is a financial derivative a financial derivative is an